Ivan Katalinić: Managerial career

 After ten years on Hajduk's coaching staff as an assistant and goalkeeper coach, in March 1993 Katalinić was appointed as a manager.
 Under his helm, two months later, Hajduk won Croatian Cup after two legged final against great rival Dinamo Zagreb.
 The following season Hajduk were champions of Croatia and in 1994–95 first Croatian double crown was rounded with Champions League quarterfinal clash with eventual winners Ajax.
 Following season Hajduk failed to qualify for the Champions League after losing to Panathinaikos.
 Two months later Katalinić resigned after being knocked out of the Croatian Cup.
 In 1996–97 came his first managerial job abroad when he signed a one-year contract with Hapoel Haifa.
 Return to Croatia followed where he took over minnows Zadar leading them to championship play-offs.
 Second spell with Hajduk followed but no trophies were won.

 In the new century Katalinić had two more attempts but did not manage to qualify for the Champions League.
 With Zagreb, in 2002, he failed to overcome ZTE while two years later short episode with Hajduk ended soon after crushing out against Shelbourne.
 He coached Rijeka on two occasions, saving them from relegation in his first spell with the club.
 However, in Ukraine Katalinić's effort was not enough to save Metalurh Zaporizhzhia from the drop.
 After five years of coaching abroad (Bahrain, Albania, Hungary, Bosnia and Herzegovina) in the summer of 2009 Katalinić surprised many with his move to ambitious Croatian Third Division side Dugopolje.

 Katalinić led Dugopolje to its historic first promotion to the Croatian Second Division.
 In June 2010 return to First Division football followed as he signed a contract with RNK Split.
 He led them to the third position in 2010–11 Prva HNL, and for the first time in the club's history reaching a spot in European competitions.
 After progressing past Domžale in the second qualifying round of 2011–12 UEFA Europa League, they were eliminated by Fulham.
 In August 2011, he was sacked as manager as the board was unsatisfied with the results made in the beginning of the season.
 In September 2012, Katalinić took over the helm of GOŠK Gabela for the second time.

-In May 2013 he became the manager of Slaven Belupo.
+In May 2013, he became the manager of Slaven Belupo.

-In July 2016 he was named the head coach of Šibenik, but after the team lost to NK Zagreb, and continued a poor series, he was sacked on 9 October 2016.
+In July 2016, Katalinić was named the manager of Šibenik, but after the team lost to NK Zagreb, and continued a poor series, he was sacked on 9 October 2016.